dragoonDorise/pegasus-android-metadata/README.md

 We're also including a Retroarch configuration preset that will do the following:

-- Set the global aspect ratio to Core Provided
 - Set the right aspect ratio (1:1) for Handhelds & Mame Systems
 - Set the right aspect ratio (4:3 )for SNES and NES
 - Install LCD3 Shader for all Handhelds
-- Hide the load content splash screen
+- Hide the load content splash screen \*
-- AutoSave and AutoLoad State
+- AutoSave and AutoLoad State \*
-- Activate Integer Scale for all systems
+- Activate Integer Scale for all systems \*

+\* Only for automatic Installations

 This configuration is based on [RGC RG552 Linux Setup](https://retrogamecorps.com/2021/12/27/anbernic-rg552-linux-setup-guide/)